-The vehicle access plan sets out the principles for vehicle movement.
-Proposals should follow the principles of the plan, and A05-06, which outline general requirements for the design of streets and junctions.
-Details of functions and design of streets are set out within A14, mobility coding plan.
+The mobility strategy plan sets out the street hierarchy and movement principles for the area.
+Proposals should follow the principles of the plan.
+Details of functions and design of streets are set out within A03, mobility coding plan.

 All streets prioritise walking and cycling